peterjurkovic/smtp/README.md

 mm4-clien.jar -jar
 ```

-By default it sends **MM4_FORWARD_REQ** containg an immage.
-In order to change the type just pass aditional parameter
+By default it sends **MM4_FORWARD_REQ** containing an image.
+In order to change the type just pass an additional parameter

 ```
 mm4-clien.jar -jar MM4_FORWARD_RES -Dport=25